Debra Wood, RN

 —may be done if:

-—This is used to tie off bleeding blood vessels (varices) or to inject drugs to cause clotting.
-A thin tool with a lighted tip is inserted down the throat to help the doctor see and access the varices, which are located in the esophagus.
+may be used to tie off bleeding blood vessels or to inject drugs to cause clotting.
+A thin tool with a lighted tip is inserted down the throat to help the doctor see and access the blood vessels, which are located in the esophagus.

 To help reduce your chance of developing cirrhosis, take these steps:

 Information from your family doctor.
 Cirrhosis and chronic liver failure: what you should know.
 Am Fam Physician.
 2006;75(5):781.

 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: